-Master of Pagan Ministry student works with department chair or designee to identify his/her theory of ministry, major themes of specific coursework, and experiences in both the praxis and ministry intensives toward personalized Pagan ministry in the world.
+Student works with department chair or designee to identify his/her theory of ministry, major themes of specific coursework, and experiences in both the praxis and ministry intensives toward personalized Pagan ministry in the world.
 This preparation culminates in a proposal for the creation of the final Ministry Portolio to the department chair and one other identify faculty reader.
 Upon approval of the proposal by the two readers, student proceeds to Ministry Portfolio.